great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_aggregate_expectations.md

 This is the stage where you implement the actual business logic for your Expectation.
 To do so, you'll need to implement a function within a [**Metric**](../../../reference/metrics.md) class, and link it to your Expectation.
-By the time your Expectation is complete, your Metric will have functions for all three Execution Engines supported by Great Expectations.
+By the time your Expectation is complete, your Metric will have functions for all three Execution Engines (Pandas, Spark, and SQLAlchemy) supported by Great Expectations.
 For now, we're only going to define one.

 :::note
 Metrics answer questions about your data posed by your Expectation, <br/> and allow your Expectation to judge whether your data meets ***your*** expectations.